 Orange in France

-This local operator from France offers the travelers some Welcome travelers packages, there are three packages for 30 days, each with 3GB, 6GB, and 10GB.
+This local operator from France offers the travelers some Welcome travelers packages, there are three packages for 30 days, each with 3 GB, 6 GB, and 10 GB.
 With it, you’ll be able to use your data in different destinations in Europe.
-After acquiring one of their SIM cards, just insert it into your device and it will automatically connect to the best local network.
+After acquiring one of their SIM cards, just insert it into your device, and it will automatically connect to the best local network.

 SFR in France

 When you are in France, you can find different SFR physical stores where you will be able to acquire a prepaid SIM card.
 They have the best 3G and 4G coverage.
-You’ll find different types of SIM cards, with different prices and amount of data.
+You’ll find different types of SIM cards, with different prices and amounts of data.
 But something good about this shop is that you can top up the SIM cards.

 International eSIM for traveling to France

-The eSIM or virtual SIM card is usually sold in digital stores specializing in international cards.
-One of the best places to buy this type of SIM card is Holafly’s online store
+The eSIM or virtual SIM card is usually sold in digital stores that specialize in international cards.
+One of the best places to buy this type of SIM card is Holafly’s online store.
+There’s also an Israel eSIM prepaid and many other destinations to consider using from this company.

 Holafy’s eSIM for France